soniachan1031/Android-Movie-Search-App/README.md

-🎬Assignment 2 - Android Movie Search App with OMDb API | Kotlin + MVVM + Okhttp
+🎬Android Movie Search App with OMDb API | Kotlin + MVVM + Okhttp

 This app allows users to search for movies, browse results with posters and ratings, and view detailed information—powered by the OMDb API.